 Aggressive counsel for New Yorkers facing charges of official misconduct

-The Law Offices of Tacopina & Seigel is a top-rated criminal defense law firm that provides powerful legal support to individuals charged with official misconduct and public corruption in New York.
+The Law Offices of Tacopina, Seigel & DeOreo is a top-rated criminal defense law firm that provides powerful legal support to individuals charged with official misconduct and public corruption in New York.
 Call today at 212-227-8877 or contact us online to schedule a consultation with an experienced attorney at the firm.